zhoufan11/learngit/readme.txt

-Git in a version system
+Git in adistributed  version control system
 Git is free sofeware
 1